dgroomes/my-github-explorer/README.md

 * [ ] Show the pre-constructed queries in codemirror (using a GraphiQL component).
 We want the syntax highlighting.
 Can we make them read-only?
 * [ ] Consider enforcing `noImplicitAny`
-* [ ] OBSOLETE (I think this is not true.
-I think I am getting all the state.
-Refreshing the page I think is the important part) Figure out some trick to prevent the app from initializing until Redux DevTools have attached.
-I don't think I'm getting all the early action history which is a shame.
-If I can get a comprehensive history, then I can delete some of the log statements.
 * [ ] Move more code from `useEffect` to Redux listener callbacks/functions.
    * Consider removing `useToken` entirely.
 I'm acutely aware of the "fetch on render" (or rather, "side-effect on render") program construction.
 While it's often fine, it's a conflation I think.
 In these context, David Khourshid's advice